 If you’re thinking of removing any skin tags, there are several options for you to consider.
 Unlike most skin conditions, skin tags fall into the cosmetic category because they don’t pose a specific medical issue.
 However, they often snag on clothing or jewellery, which causes bleeding or irritation.
 Surgery is a popular choice for removing them but also an expensive choice.
-Is there any affordable option that works?
+We'll explore some affordable and effective options...

 There’s a common alternative from the homoeopathic side of the aisle, and people are using it to treat skin tags.
 Tea tree oil has various dermatological uses, such as acne treatment or as an antifungal.
 But how effective is using tea tree oil for removing skin tags?